We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Family counseling aims to address psychological, behavioral, and emotional issues that cause family problems.
-Family members will work with a therapist to develop and maintain a healthy relationship.
+Family counseling, or family therapy, aims to address psychological, behavioral, and emotional issues that cause family problems.
+Family members will work with a therapist or counselor to develop and maintain a healthy relationship.

 Read on to find out more about family counseling and how it works.

 Family counseling, or family therapy, is a method to develop and maintain healthy and functional family relationships.

 The goal is to identify and address problems in the family.
 These issues could be emotional, psychological, or behavioral.